Mark Kondratiuk: 2024–25 season

 Mark started the season with triumph at the test skates, where he presented the clean energized short program for "Bangarang" and landed 5 quads in his free program, quad flip including.
 He repeated the success at the local competition "In memory of Olympic champion S. Grinkov" getting 281.95 points and at his first Grand Prix stage in Magnitogorsk getting 289.74 points.
-This achievement secured Kondratiuk as the first Russian male skater landed five quads and two triple axels in free program.
-For his second Grand Prix stage in Moscow, Mark tried the combination of two triple axels in his FS and arrived the third overall being scored 289.11.
+This achievement secured Kondratiuk as the first Russian male skater landed five quads and a combination of the two triple axels in free program.
+For his second Grand Prix stage in Moscow arrived the third overall being scored 289.11.
 In 2025 Mark won the short program both at the Russian Nationals and at the Russian Final Grand Prix.
 He finished 5th in overall at the Nationals due to multiple mistakes because of the illness being scored 274.07, and came in the 2nd place at Russian Grand Prix Final after the fall on his quad flip with his season best 294.06.

 In the end of the season, Svetlana Sokolovskaya and her team, Mark including, left CSKA and moved to the new academy "Our Hopes" under Moscow Figure Skating Federation governance.

+2025–26 season: National bronze medal

+Mark has won gold at Russian Grand Prix events in Magnitogorsk and in Moscow.
+This season he skates with only four quads in his free program with a focus on PCS.
+Came in third at the Russian Nationals.
+Mark had experienced problems with his toe loop through the season and didn't have a clean landing of this jump for the most of the season.

-2025–26 season
+2026–27 season

-Mark has won gold at his first Russian Grand Prix event in Magnitogorsk.
+On 30 June 2026, the International Skating Union announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each of these skaters are be required to undergo an individual assessment conducted by the ISU Council to determine whether they meet the criteria for neutral status.
+Kondratiuk's application was approved, making him eligible to compete internationally as a neutral athlete.

+Following the weeks of Kondratiuk's neutral status being granted, it was later temporarily revoked following a letter sent to the ISU from the Ukrainian federation citing several questionings in regard to Mark's neutral status.
+Seven other Russian skaters were named in the letter.
+Kondratiuk was scheduled to compete at the 2026 Kinoshita Group Cup that same week, being forced to withdraw three days before the event commenced; Vladislav Dikidzhi replaced him.
+Kondratiuk challenged the ISU on their decision but was again denied.
+He was given three weeks to appeal the case with the Court of Arbitration of Sport.